noetl/noetl/documentation/docs/examples/http_to_postgres_bulk/README.md

+---
+sidebar_position: 1
+---

-# HTTP to PostgreSQL Bulk Transfer Test
+# HTTP to PostgreSQL Bulk

+From Http API to PostgreSQL Bulk Transfer

 ## Purpose